vpx-pro/audit-optimizer/README.md

 ## Workflow at a Glance

+1. **Data Preparation & Merge (Merge Sources screen)**
+   - Upload the base Audit Universe (without parameter columns) and any subset of the eight optional parameter sheets.
+   - Run the merge to generate a single enriched workbook and optionally download it for archival.
+   - Optionally configure risk factor weights (sum must be 1.0) that will be used when computing `TOTAL RATING`.

-1. **RAW Upload (Upload screen)**
+2. **RAW Upload & Risk Summary (Upload screen)**
-   - Select any RAW audit Excel file.
+   - Upload a RAW or merged audit Excel file.
    - Backend runs the Forest Risk calculator and responds with a column listing, summary metrics, and a preview table.
-   - Review the counts + sample data, then proceed.
+   - Review counts, sample data, and confirm your chosen weights, then proceed.

-2. **Parameters & Audit Universe (Parameters screen)**
+3. **Parameters & Audit Universe (Parameters screen)**
    - Upload the parameters workbook (same format as the AMG scripts).
    - Edit High/Medium/Low percentages, mandays, etc. inline.
    - Click **Generate Audit Universe** to produce a merged workbook (Parameters + processed Audit Universe).
    - A download button is shown once the file is generated; no auto-download surprises.

-3. **Optimizer Dashboard (Optimizer screen)**
+4. **Optimizer Dashboard (Optimizer screen)**
    - Click **Run Audit Selection Optimizer** to execute the AMG selection script server-side.
    - Download the generated Results workbook and Log file whenever you like.
    - Review the summary cards (mandays, utilization, selected units, risk mix) plus department/section tables—handy for quick QA before distributing the files.